 Espacio BTT Pirineos Alto Gállego is a sports and tourism initiative established in 2012.
 It is a public initiative, developed and managed by the Alto Gállego area administration, the locality where Espacio BTT is situated.
 Local and regional public administration services, as well as local organisations and associations, and the private tourism industry, are closely involved in its operation.

-Espacio BTT is a unique sports facility, upgraded and extended on a constant basis, with 41 trails, almost all waymarked, totalling more than 1000 km of trails.
+Espacio BTT is a unique sports facility, upgraded and extended on a constant basis, with 42 trails, almost all waymarked, totalling more than 1000 km of trails.
 These trails run the length and breadth of the Alto Gállego area, and have different levels of difficulty according to the distance of the trail, the change in elevation to be completed and the type of terrain.
 Unlike other MTB centres, Espacio BTT Pirineos Alto Gállego has designated 3 downhill trails.
 These are located in Biescas and Panticosa and have artificial features, such as berms and jumps.
 Downhill MTB is an amazing sport and in recent years Espacio BTT has been chosen to host several Aragon and Spanish downhill championships.
 In 2021, an XCO circuit (XCO Santa Lucía) was inaugurated in the town of Sabiñánigo.
 In 2022, the Bike Park of Gavín was inaugurated.
 It is the first bike-park in Spain for public use, free and open all year.

 There are many complementary services also available to Espacio BTT users.
 Local businesses have taken the initiative and adapted their services to suit user needs (hotels, restaurants, adventure tourism companies, transport companies, etc.).
 The aim is to offer as comprehensive a product as possible.